-- The day you leave the hospital is called your "discharge date." - When your discharge date has been decided, your doctor or the hospital staff will let you know. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay and your request will be considered.
-This section tells you how to ask.
+- The day you leave the hospital is called your "discharge date." - When your discharge date is decided, your doctor or the hospital staff will tell you. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay, and your request will be considered.